bsmith89/longev-mgen/doc/submission.md

 _Muribaculaceae_,
 including for two species, OTU-1 and OTU-4, previously shown to respond positively to ACA.
-For OTU-1, two closely genomic variants were recovered, here designated B1-A and B1-B, possessing 0.63 and 0.36 Mbp of unshared sequence, respectively (Table 2).
+For OTU-1, two closely related genomic variants were recovered, here designated B1-A and B1-B, possessing 0.63 and 0.36 Mbp of unshared sequence, respectively (Table 2).